-Jamaica's biggest water park, located in Negril, has 10 water slides -- some up to 40 feet high -- as well as a children's play area, lazy river with waterfalls, three restaurants, a juice bar, and a sports bar.
+Jamaica's biggest water park, located in Negril on over five acres, has 10 water slides —some up to 40 feet high—as well as a children's play area, lazy river with waterfalls, three restaurants, a juice bar, and a sports bar.

-The Hilton Rose Hall Resort in Montego Bay boasts a 280-foot-long water slide, lazy river, a trio of pools with waterfalls, and "dive-in" movies—all part of the Sugar Mill Falls water park.
+The water park boasts a 280-foot-long water slide, a lazy river, a trio of pools with waterfalls, and "dive-in" movies where you can stay cool in the pool and watch a movie at the same time—all part of the Sugar Mill Falls water park.